grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

         //
         // This was chosen because if something goes wrong and the
         // ray never hits a wall (which should never happen) the
-        // loop will eventually quit and the game will keep on running. for _ in 0..256 {
+        // loop will eventually break and the game will keep on running. for _ in 0..256 {
             // current_x and current_y are where the ray is currently
             // on the map.
 While next_x and next_y are relative